Combine your old pensions, and get a cash boost of up to £3,000. Get cashback when you transfer a pension to Moneyfarm before December 2nd.

-How are bonuses taxed UK?
+How are bonuses taxed in the UK?
 The taxation of bonuses is identical to that of your regular wage.
 Therefore, you would have to pay income tax, social security, and any additional deductions, like student loan interest, on it.
+But by fully understanding how to use pension contributions to pay less tax, you can make sure you’re not missing any tricks.

 Are bonuses taxed in the UK?
 Yes, bonuses are subject to taxation in the UK, according to the tax rate of the earner’s tax bracket.